March 15, 2017

 - Asking the Right Questions

 Great salesmen know how to find peoples’ hot button issues.
 Not everyone will tell you what their objection is; sometimes you have to probe a bit and do some investigating to find what’s really holding them back.
-Being a good detective and understanding how to do research that produces actionable results is critical to overcoming roadblocks and achieving success in business.
+Being a good detective and understanding how to do research are sales skills that are critical to overcoming roadblocks and achieving success in business.

 - Highlighting Benefits